 Gina, Top Dog

-Regina was rescued from Derby Lane.
-Born in Texas in 2010, "Gina" raced nearly 200 times at Florida racetracks.
-She wags her tail in big circles and kisses everyone who comes to the office.
+Gina was born in Texas in 2010 and raced nearly 200 times in Florida.
+She wags her tails in big circles and kisses everyone who comes to the office.
 Email firstname.lastname@example.org.

 Hope, Ambassadog 2002-2015